February 25, 2019 327

 These are strategies are:

-This technique of pricing is used to segment the market, by fixing a high price of the product.
+This technique of pricing is used to segment the market, by fixing the high price of the product.
 Exclusively it can be used to appeal to a certain income group.
 Here the product is always a market leader.

-The entrepreneur’s ambition is to demonstrate his products existence in the market rather than make a big profit at the initial stage; though he has hoped to make a profit through a large volume of sales later.
+The entrepreneur’s ambition is to demonstrate his product’s existence in the market rather than make a big profit at the initial stage; though he has hoped to make a profit through a large volume of sales later.

 As the name implies, this is about selling or pricing a product based on emotions and attachment.
 For example, the same product can be sold to two different customers at different prices at different places.